0AnonymousSite0/QA_for_CCLR/README.md

 More information about the dataset can be found through this link (https://huggingface.co/datasets/AnonymousSite/QA_dataset_for_CCLR).

-# 6. Reuse of the codes
+# 6. Reuse of the codes for running LLMs with and without CCLR knowledge graph

 ## 6.1 Environment set